igorcamilo/obitow.github.io/index.md

 - Build the entire app from the ground up.
 - Implement, optimize and maintain new and current app features.
 - Code in Objective-C and Swift 2 languages.
-- Use a version control system (Git).
+- Use version control system (Git).
 - Work with Xcode 7 IDE and its tools.
 - Use CocoaPods dependency manager.
 - Collaborate with product managers and UI/UX designers.